-The evaporator is tasked with removing heat and humidity from the passenger’s compartment.
-It’s located in a plastic housing, typically a heating/cooling unit.
-It’s a heat exchanger consisting of aluminum tubes and fins.
+The evaporator removes heat and humidity from the passenger’s compartment.
+Encased in a plastic housing along with the heater core, it’s a heat exchanger consisting of aluminum tubes and fins.
 A metering device controls the temperature of the evaporator by controlling the flow of liquid refrigerant into the core.
 A decrease in flow and pressure from the metering device causes a decrease in temperature in the evaporator core.

 Refrigerant has a very low boiling point.
 As it absorbs heat from the cabin, it changes its state from a liquid to a vapor.
 This heat exchange causes the refrigerant to boil and expand.
-This expansion phase is why the outlet tube is larger than the inlet.
+This expansion phase is why the outlet tube is larger than the inlet tube.